OBJECTIVE OF THIS ARTICLE

 - CRM is a management approach that seeks to create and develop and enhance relationships with carefully targeted customers.

-- Organisation must focus on their business and customer strategy in order to attain CRM objective.
+- An organisation must focus on their business and customer strategy in order to attain CRM objective.

-- Customer strategy has to do with deciding on which caliber of customers the organisation wish to attract and the best ways of attracting them.
+- Customer strategy has to do with deciding on which calibre of customers the organisation wish to attract and the best ways of attracting them.

 - The pursuit of customers must be based on a sound understanding of how acquisition cost vary at both the segment and the channel levels.